suncat2000/MobileDetectBundle/README.md

 In this example lets assume that you have a website http://site.com and you wish just to activate redirection to mobile site http://m.site.com when user is using mobile device.

-1. set up mobile redirection to your config.yml
+1. Set up mobile redirection to your config.yml

     ````
     mobile_detect: